 Hitman Go: VR Edition

-A kind of third person, turn-based strategy board game, Hitman Go in VR is more fun that it sounds.
+A third person, turn-based strategy board game, Hitman Go in VR is more fun that it sounds.
 It looks amazing, as anyone who has played the Square Enix game on PC or console will know and is downright tricky as you help Agent 47 navigate around a grid layered on top of model-like environments.
 You can get it on the Oculus Rift (where it's slightly more expensive) as well as the Gear VR.
 Supports both the trackpad and Bluetooth controllers.

 Do your best Gloria Gaynor rendition in this new multiplayer karaoke title from Harmonix, the name behind Guitar Hero and Rock Band.
 Using the built-in mic and a pair of headphones, you can sing your heart out in a virtual karaoke room with a bunch of pals.
 It's not as terrifying as it sounds when you're all embarrassing yourself equally (apart from that one person who nails it every time).
-It also comes with support for the new Gear VR controller.
+It also comes with support for the Gear VR controller.

 Please Don't Touch Anything